Vrykolakas: Etymology

-The word vrykolakas is derived from the Bulgarian word vǎrkolak.
-The term is attested in other Slavic languages such as Slovak vlkolak, Serbian vukodlak, ultimately derived from Proto-Slavic vьlkolakъ and cognates can be found in other languages such as Lithuanian vilkolakis and Romanian vârcolac.
-The term is a compound word derived from Slovak vlk, Bulgarian вълк (vâlk)/Serbian вук (vuk), meaning "wolf" and dlaka, meaning "(strand of) hair" (i.e. having the hair, or fur, of a wolf), and originally meant "werewolf" (it still has that meaning in the modern Slavic languages, and a similar one in Romanian).
-It is also noteworthy that in the eighteenth-century story Vrykolokas by Pitton de Tournefort, he refers to the revenant as a "werewolf" (loups-garous) which may have also been translated as bug-bears, a strange word that has nothing to do with bugs nor bears, but is related to the word bogey, which means spook, spirit, hobgoblin, etc. However, the same word (in the form vukodlak) has come to be used in the sense of "vampire" in the folklore of Croatia and Montenegro while the term "vampir" is more common in Bosnia and Herzegovina, Serbia, and Bulgaria.
+The word vrykolakas is derived from the Bulgarian word върколак (vǎrkolak).
+This term for werewolves in Slavic mythology is attested in other Slavic languages and cognates can be found in other nearby languages such as Lithuanian and Romanian.
+The term originally meant "werewolf"; it still has that meaning in the modern Slavic languages, and a similar one in Romanian.
+However, the same word (in the form vukodlak) has come to be used in the sense of "vampire" in the folklore of Croatia and Montenegro while the term "vampir" is more common in Bosnia and Herzegovina, Serbia, and Bulgaria.
 Apparently, the two concepts have become somewhat mixed.
-Even in Bulgaria, original folklore generally describes the vârkolak as a sub-species of the vampire without any wolflike features.
+Even in Bulgaria, original folklore generally describes the vǎrkolak as a sub-species of the vampire without any wolf-like features.